Light painting: History

 Photographer Barbara Morgan began making light paintings in 1935–1941.
 Her 1941 photomontage Pure Energy and Neurotic Man incorporates light drawing and realises her stated aim; "that if I should ever seriously photograph, it would be...the flux of things.
 I wanted then, and still do, to express the ‘thing’ as part of total flow."
 In making innovative photographs of dancers, including Martha Graham and Erick Hawkins she would have them move while holding lights.

 In 1949 Pablo Picasso was visited by Gjon Mili, a photographer and lighting innovator, who introduced Picasso to his photographs of ice skaters with lights attached to their skates.
 Immediately Picasso started making images in the air with a small flashlight in a dark room.
 This series of photos became known as Picasso's "light drawings."
 Of these photos, the most celebrated and famous is known as Picasso draws a Centaur.

 Peter Keetman (1916–2005), who studied photography in Munich from 1935 to 1937, was the 1949 co-founder of FotoForm (together with Otto Steinert, Toni Schneiders et al.), a group with great impact on the new photography in the 50s and 60s in Germany and abroad.
 He produced a series Schwingungsfigur (oscillating figures) of complex linear meshes, often with moiré effects, using a point-source light on a pendulum.

 During the 1970s and '80s Eric Staller used this technology for numerous photo projects that were called "Light Drawings".
 Light paintings up to 1976 are classified as light drawings.

 In 1977 Dean Chamberlain extended the technique using handheld lights to selectively illuminate and/or color parts of the subject or scene with his image Polyethylene Bags On Chaise Longue at the Rochester Institute of Technology.
 Dean Chamberlain was the first artist to dedicate his entire body of work to the light painting art form.
-The artist photographer Jacques Pugin made several series of images with the light drawing technique in 1979.
+The photographer Jacques Pugin made several series of images with the light drawing technique in 1979.
 Now, with modern light painting, one uses more frequently choreography and performance to photograph and organize.